 The Yonne department is best known for its medieval architecture, and also has several very attractive towns and villages to explore.

-There are numerous towns and villages in the region worth visiting, including Avallon (a personal favourite) and Sens, Joigny and Tonnerre, and Auxerre.
-For pretty Burgundy villages see Montreal and Noyers-sur-Serein, and also stop for wine-tasting at the village of Chablis, famous worldwide for the fine wine produced on the surrounding hills.
+There are numerous towns and villages in the region worth visiting, including Avallon (a personal favourite) and also Sens, Joigny and Tonnerre, and Auxerre, each of which has an interesting historic centre.

 Nievre - south-west Burgundy

-Outdoor enthusiasts will love the Nievre department, with the quiet roads and paths around Morvan being very popular with hikers and cyclists.
+Outdoor enthusiasts will enjoy visiting the Nievre department with the quiet roads and paths, in particular within the Morvan Natural park being very popular with hikers and cyclists.